pnnl/FragNet/README.md

 # Usage

 ### Installation

+The installation has been tested with python 3.11 and cuda 12.1

+#### For CPU

-1. Create a python virtual environment and install the required packages using the command `pip instal -r requirements.txt`
+1. Create a python 3.11 virtual environment and install the required packages using the command `pip instal -r requirements.txt`
 2. Install torch-scatter using `pip install torch-scatter -f https://data.pyg.org/whl/torch-2.4.0+cpu.html`
 3. Next install FragNet.
 In the directory where `setup.py` is, run the command `pip install .`

-You can also do `bash install_cpu.sh` which will install FragNet and create pretraining and finetuning data for ESOL dataset.
+Alternatively and more conveniently, you can run `bash install_cpu.sh` which will install FragNet and create pretraining and finetuning data for ESOL dataset.

+#### For GPU

+1. Create a python 3.11 virtual environment and install the required packages using the command `pip instal -r requirements.txt`
+2. Install torch-scatter using `pip install torch-scatter -f https://data.pyg.org/whl/torch-2.4.0+cu121.html`
+3. Next install FragNet.
+In the directory where `setup.py` is, run the command `pip install .`

+Alternatively do `bash install_gpu.sh`.

 -------